Group of young people paddling down the Waikato river in a waka teetee

 Exclusions, also referred to as negative screening, is applying filters to lists of potential investments to rule companies out of contention for investment, based on an investor’s preferences, values or ethics.

-Armaments Social impact
+Controversial Weapons 0% Social impact

-Cluster Munitions Convention signed by the New Zealand Government in 2008
+Cluster Munitions Convention, signed by the New Zealand Government in 2008

-Gambling Social impact
+Gambling 20% Social impact

-Liquor Social impact
+20% Social impact

-Tobacco Social impact
+Tobacco Production 0% Social impact

-WHO Framework Convention on Tobacco Control 2005
+WHO Framework Convention on Tobacco Control 2005 The Smoke-free Environments Act 1990

-The Smoke-free Environments Act 1990
+WHO Framework Convention on Tobacco Control 2005 The Smoke-free Environments Act 1990

 The Child Pornography Prevention Act 1996